 Sort column headers

 Heatmap view allows you to easily digest how engaged multiple groups of people are, per theme.
 This view shows you each theme's overall score, along with the corresponding color for that score.
-Having all scores and colors showing on one page allows account admins to easily understand which groups and themes need more attention or which groups are highly engaged.
+Having all scores and colors showing on one page allows account administrators and managers to easily understand which groups and themes need more attention or which groups are highly engaged.

 View by direct reports to see all managers and how their group of direct reports scored per theme.
 In the below example, Natalie Lee-Walsh's 5 direct reports have an overall Autonomy score of 49; compared to the company's overall Autonomy score of 53.
 If any group of direct reports had an autonomy score of let's say 95, it would be interesting to understand why their score was so much higher than the company overall score and all other group's scores.